sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **Advanced and powerful SEO.**
 **Delivered through extension for [The SEO Framework](https://wordpress.org/plugins/autodescription/).**

-This plugin provides an easy to use dashboard to activate the latest free and premium extensions.
+This plugin provides an advanced dashboard where you can activate the latest free and premium extensions.

 = Included Extensions =